SBigz/Boilercaps/Readme.md

 # Boilercaps

-Boilercaps est un outil de génération de projets qui vous aide à créer rapidement des applications frontend et backend en JavaScript et Node.js.
+Boilercaps is a project generation tool that helps you quickly create frontend and backend applications using JavaScript and Node.js.

 ![Terminal GIF](./site/terminal.gif)